Complying with Chemical Substance Legislation

 Embankment around waste treatment systems,

-Hikone Plant
+Hikone Site

 Embankments have been created around the locations of storage tanks for chemicals that require waste treatment processing.
 These areas have also been made chemical resistant.
 Even if a leak does occur, the structure means no harmful substances leave the site.